Nitish105/nitish_Portfolio/README.md

 This is a react-based application and deployed on a vercel hosting website.

 ## Technologies Used:
-Frontend Part: Reactjs, CSS
+* Frontend Part: Reactjs, CSS
-Backend Part: Nodejs
+* Backend Part: Nodejs, Emailjs

 ## Features:
 In this app, to showcase my working projects using React, MERN-based.